 ATSDR evaluated the sampling results, for the immediate vicinity of the former Masterwear site and toward the northwest, along the direction of groundwater flow, where EPA has confirmed PCE contamination in groundwater and soil vapor.
 Air samples were also collected near other historic dry cleaners where EPA has found contaminated groundwater.
 Figure 4 shows the approximate location of all tested residential and commercial properties, including those where VOCs were below laboratory detection limits.
-Figure 4 also displays the outline of zones where PCE and TCE exceeds EPA's action levels in soil vapor, as depicted in EPA's draft Remedial Investigation [EPA 2017c].
+Figure 4 also displays the outline of zones where PCE and TCE exceeds EPA's action levels in soil vapor, as depicted in EPA's draft RI [EPA 2017c].

 Soil gas VOC concentrations in Martinsville tend to be greater at a depth of 5 to 15 feet as compared with surface (1-3 foot) concentrations.
 This profile is consistent with solvents evaporating from contaminated groundwater as opposed to VOCs emanating from contaminated soils near the ground surface.
 The exception is the immediate vicinity of Masterwear, where the surface soils were grossly contaminated and soil gases contain VOCs in both the surface and sub-surface layers.
-Although the soil was remediated in the 2004-08 action, surface soils still have higher VOCs near the Masterwear site than elsewhere in Martinsville.
-Soil gas concentrations do not only follow the outline of the groundwater plume; EPA has found evidence of another dispersion mechanism, e.g. potential spread through storm sewers.
+Although the soil was remediated in the 2004-08 Removal Action, surface soils still have higher VOCs near the Masterwear site than elsewhere in Martinsville.
+Soil gas concentrations do not always follow the outline of the groundwater plume.
+In fact, the EPA data provides evidence for another dispersion mechanism being the potential spread of VOCs through storm sewers.

-ATSDR evaluated data collected indoors at residences and commercial properties, because they represent contaminants in air that people are currently exposed to.
+ATSDR evaluated indoor air data from residences and commercial properties as a measure of current levels of inhalation exposure.
 However, the sub-slab data is informative for two important reasons.
-First, a high solvent concentration in the sub-slab can indicate future potential risks even in a home that has solvents measured in indoor air below Health-based Comparison Values (HBCVs).
-Over time the concrete foundation may crack or other conditions may change in the structure that would allow vapors to evaporate into the home.
-Conversely, there may be unhealthy levels of solvents in indoor air which do not originate with the underground PCE plume, but rather come from an indoor source.
-This scenario is confirmed when indoor solvent levels are higher than those measured in sub-slab air.
+First, a high solvent concentration in the sub-slab can indicate future potential risks even in a home that has solvents measured in indoor air below HBCVs.
+Over time the concrete foundation may crack, or other conditions may change in the structure that would allow vapors to evaporate into the home.
+Conversely, solvent levels in indoor air may be higher than those measured in sub-slab air, indicating that they do not originate from the underground PCE plume.
+In this scenario, there is likely an indoor source of potentially unhealthy levels of chemicals in indoor air.
 When indoor air solvents are above HBCVs, it is important to determine whether they are caused by the PCE plume, and thus may be addressed by the EPA cleanup process, or alternatively whether there is a different indoor source that the property owner will need to eliminate.
-If the indoor solvents may be attributed to an underground source, then soil vapor intrusion is confirmed.
+If the indoor contamination may be attributed to an underground source, then soil vapor intrusion is confirmed.